8483/notes/topics/networking.md

 # Theory

+Create a basic program that sends a string to the specified ip/port.

+Create a second program that listens on that ip/port and prints out any received strings.

+Congratulations you now know how every network works.
+The rest is security, data verification/validation, optimization.

 ## HTTP / TCP Model

 Each of these depends on the one below.
 Some of these don't belong on a specific layer.